timofeykovalenko/coding-broadcast/README.md

 I am happy for any help: sharing problems, any ideas, coding solution for different languages and etc.

 ## Issues
-Do not hesitate review my code and create issues.
+Do not hesistate review my code and create issues.